The road to BRT

 This decision paved the way for planning to begin on the formal Transit Project Assessment Process – a provincially regulated process for large transit initiatives – that includes further consultation with the public and stakeholders.
 Through this process, the project team provides further recommendations for how BRT could look in London, subject to Council approval, and identifies any potential impacts of the project and recommendations for addressing them.

-As part of the Environmental Assessment for BRT, the Draft EPR highlights the recommended designs for the approved BRT corridors.
+As part of the Environmental Assessment for BRT, the Environmental Project Report (EPR) highlights the recommended designs for the approved BRT corridors.
 It identifies any potential project impacts, and proposes recommendations for addressing them.

 Other documents that inform the plan include:

 - Transit Priority Strategy For Bus Rapid Transit Implementation, 2012